-Creating the intricate designs which make Mercian frames distinctive and beautiful
+Creating the intricate designs which make Mercian frames bespoke and distinctive

 When the frame is ready for building, the frame-builder begins by filing the lugs; with skill and patience the lugs are cut and filed with hand-tools to create the cut-outs and intricate designs which make Mercian frames distinctive and beautiful.